Written by Claire O'Brien

 This is what makes a resignation letter a closing opportunity to demonstrate your professionalism and commitment to maintaining positive relationships with past employers.

-This does not need to be complicated — a short resignation letter is the way to go.
+This does not need to be complicated — a short formal resignation letter is the way to go.
 Include your name, position, the date of resignation and the intended last day of work in the first paragraph.

 Resist the urge to criticize or complain about the company, your boss or your colleagues in your resignation letter, even if you had a negative experience.
 Instead, focus on the positive aspects of your time with the company and express your appreciation for your opportunities.
-(Even if you’re sure you’ll never return to that employer, you will likely need a reference letter at some point!)
+Even if you’re sure you’ll never return to that employer, you will likely need a reference letter at some point.

 In today’s virtual workplaces, notifying your boss that you’re quitting will inevitably happen over email.
 Follow the guidelines for a written resignation letter (short, sincere and inclusive of relevant information only) but remember to choose an appropriate subject line.

-Indeed.com’s Career Center recommends putting your name and the word “resignation” in your subject line (e.g., “Notice of Resignation – Tyler Matthews”).
+Put your name and the word “resignation” in your subject line (e.g., “Notice of Resignation – Tyler Matthews”).
 This way, a supervisor can easily find the resignation letter email and pass it along to interested parties, like human resources, to start the off-boarding process.

 Remember, several employees at the company will undoubtedly see emailed resignations, so triple-check your letter for a professional tone.